 Several factors can cause the skin to look dull or older than it should, including environmental conditions, stress, and the natural aging process.
 Chemical peels and microdermabrasion can improve the appearance of the skin by removing old, dry, or damaged skin layers to expose healthy, youthful-looking skin.

 Dr. Nicole Schrader is a board-certified plastic surgeon in New Jersey who has performed hundreds of cosmetic skincare procedures, including countless peels and microdermabrasion treatments.
 At Becker Plastics, both women and men can benefit from these treatments, which require minimal downtime.

 What Are Chemical Peels?

 Chemical peel treatments involve applying a chemical solution to the skin, which causes it to “blister” and eventually peel off.
-The new, regenerated skin is usually smoother and less wrinkled than the old skin.
+The newly regenerated skin typically has a smoother and less wrinkled appearance compared to the previous skin.